-John’s artistic path began while growing up in Santa Barbara, California.
-He spent his days exploring and drawing landscapes, wildlife, city, and family.
+John’s artistic path began growing up in Santa Barbara, California.
+He spent his days exploring and drawing landscapes, wildlife, robots, cities, and family.
 His Hispanic roots and heritage provided a rich cultural palette of inspiring imagery and customs.
-Mexican mural artists, folk style paintings, pop art, surrealism, outsider art, regional cuisine, music and dance costumes are all visual influences seen in his work.
-As his artist journey developed John went on to graduate from the prestigious Art Center College of Design in Pasadena, California.
+Mexican murals, surrealism, folk/outsider art, regional cuisine, music and dance costumes are all visual influences seen in his work.
+John went on to graduate from the prestigious Art Center College of Design.

-Now living in Queens NY, with his wife Maria, John continues working in his studio, passionately creating art through his imagination and creativity.
+Now living in Queens New York, with his wife Maria, John continues working in his studio, passionately creating art through his imagination and diligence.
 He recently received his second Golden Kite Award from SCBWI for his children’s book, Marvelous Cornelius: Hurricane Katrina and the Spirit of New Orleans.
-Last year in 2015 he was invited by the Metropolitan Museum of Art in New York to present a special event and workshop about his art and illustration and this year John’s work will be seen on six new 2017 U.S. Forever Postage Stamps titled: Delicioso, with art images celebrating Latino food cuisine.
+In 2015 he was invited by the Metropolitan Museum of Art in New York to present a special event and workshop about his art and illustration.
+His new children’s book, Frida Kahlo and Her Animalitos, will be coming out this fall and this April John’s work will be seen on six new 2017 U.S. Forever Postage Stamps titled: Delicioso, with art images celebrating Latino food cuisine.

 Clients include: United Airlines, The United States Postal Service, Hitachi Data Systems, Jeep/Chrysler, National Geographic, PBS, El Museo del Barrio, Boston Children’s Hospital, Chronicle Books, Penguin/Random House, Macmillan/McGraw-Hill, North/South Books, Simon & Schuster, Lee & Low Books, SCBWI, Santa Clara Magazine, Virgin Records and more. *My Photo Album